ACINQ/bitcoin-lib/README.md

 ## Objectives

 Our goal is not to re-implement a full Bitcoin node but to build a library that can be used to build applications that rely on bitcoind to interface with the Bitcoin network (to retrieve and index transactions and blocks, for example...).
-We also use it very often to build quick prototypes and test new ideas.
+We use it very often to build quick prototypes and test new ideas.
 Besides, some parts of the protocole are fairly simple and "safe" to re-implement (BIP32/BIP39 for example), especially for indexing/analysis purposes.
+And, of course, we use it for our own work on Lightning.

 ## Status
 - [X] Message parsing (blocks, transactions, inv, ...)